Sustainability

 In January 2022, we announced our support for the “United Nations Global Compact” and became a member company of the “Global Compact Network Japan,” the Japanese local network for the United Nations Global Compact.
 We support the “Ten Principles of the United Nations Global Compact” in the four fields of “Human Rights,” “Labour,” “Environment,” and “Anti-Corruption,” contributing to the realization of a sustainable society.

-The OPEN HOUSE Group recognizes that any discrimination or harassment based on birth, nationality, human rights, ethnicity, beliefs, religion, gender, sexual orientation, identity, age, disability, academic background, family, etc. is an issue that affects our corporate activities, and we believe that it is essential to raise awareness of the company as a whole so that we do not do or do not discriminate against it.
+The Group recognizes that any discrimination or harassment based on birth, nationality, race, ethnicity, creed, religion, gender, sexual orientation, gender identity, age, disabilities, hobbies, educational background, family, etc. is an issue that affects corporate activities.
+The Group believes it is essential to create awareness throughout the company to "not do and not allow" such behaviors.
+In identifying human rights issues, understanding the perspective of potentially affected stakeholders is considered important, leading to ongoing dialogue with relevant parties.

 Employee Education